machingclee/machingclee.github.io/static/media/363-Terrasform-AWS-Resource.cd319b38.md

 Here we define

-- Task execution role (responsible for granting permissions to create and connecte aws services)
+- Task execution role (responsible for granting permissions to create and connect aws services)

   **Remark 1.** We keep using AWS managed `ecsTaskExecutionRole`.